Deepak-Tamizhalagan/cdevops-jenkins/README.md

 |||
 |total|10|

-Submit links to all 3 repositories:

-1. this repository with your up.yaml and down.yaml for running jenkins on your cluster.
+Submit a link to a repository in one of your accounts, started from this repository, with your up.yaml and down.yaml for running jenkins on your cluster.
+Be sure to document what you did in the README.md
-2. your github repository with the fork from the article and a Jenkinsfile.
-3. your gitea repository with the fork from the article and a Jenkinsfile, exposed with the ngrok or traefik and cloudflare ingress